-MSF is an international, independent, private and non-profit organisation.
-It comprises 21 main national offices and 11 specialised organisations, which take charge of specific activities such as humanitarian relief supplies.
-As these organisations are controlled by MSF, they are included in the scope of the MSF Financial report and the figures presented here.
+Médecins Sans Frontières (MSF) is an international, independent, private and non-profit organisation.
+It comprises 21 institutional members under the MSF International Statutes and 10 specialised organisations, which take charge of specific activities such as humanitarian relief supplies, epidemiological and medical research, and research on humanitarian and social action.
+As these organisations are controlled by MSF, they are included in the scope of the MSF Financial Report and the figures presented here.
 These figures describe MSF’s finances on a combined international level.
-They are for the 2015 calendar year.
+The figures presented here are for the 2016 calendar year.
 All amounts are presented in millions of euros.

 Figures in these tables are rounded, which may result in apparent inconsistencies in totals.

 MSF PROGRAMMES AROUND THE WORLD